 Two weeks ago I saw two Pileated Woodpeckers flying over Theodore Wirth Lake.
 This was a most welcome sight.
 When I first started at the Garden in 1954, the Pileated was a permanent resident and while not a year has passed without our seeing one, they have all been casual visitors for the last fifteen years.
 I hope that seeing two of them means that they are living here again.

-I think I mentioned last year that the plague had struck--the plague I've been working here most of the winter with the crew removing the corpses.
-[Dutch Elm Disease] We cut the dead trees down and burn all the parts that can be reasonably handled in this way.
+I think I mentioned last year that the plague had struck--the plague in this case being Dutch Elm Disease.
+I've been working here most of the winter with the crew removing the corpses.
+We cut the dead trees down and burn all the parts that can be reasonably handled in this way.
 Then spray those parts that are too big to burn with a chemical that kills the grubs in the bark to prevent them from maturing and spreading the disease to healthy trees.
 I hope that we have found them all and in so doing we have arrested the spread of the disease in the park.
-We have certainly tried.”
+We have certainly tried.

 Kenneth Avery gave his report of the status of the Garden, including that it was the earliest year for flowering of the Garden that he could remember.
 A question was raised by Mildred Olson about re-foresting the Garden after all the elm losses.
 This was the first time there is a record of talking about this issue which would be important for the next 50 years.
 Ken thought some of it would happen with natural re-growth and some would have to be planted.
 The re-planting would in fact take place for many years, and has never stopped as some areas must periodically be thinned of the more invasive species and the remaining old growth dies.

 Below: The East Woodland in Winter.
 Most of the trees are elms in this photo taken on Feb.
 2, 1953, before the onslaught of Dutch Elm Disease.
-Photo from a Kodachrome taken by Martha Crone, courtesy Martha Crone Collection, MHS.
+Photo from a Kodachrome taken by Martha Crone.

 It was decided that new steps from the parking lot to the Garden should be a first priority for the Friends.
 The 1975 project had included a new handrail, but not new steps.
 Dr. Marian Grimes reported on the shelter volunteer (hosts) program with 28 people on list.